-Summary of existing waste management capacity in Norfolk
+2.5 Summary of existing waste management capacity in Norfolk

 As stated above, the amount of waste managed by individual sites fluctuates from year to year.
 It is considered that this may be in response to the availability of waste on the market and the ability of operators to secure contracts to manage waste from producers.
-The data for the last four years of Norfolk County Council's waste survey has been analysed to take the maximum amount of waste managed for each individual site and then aggregate this, to arrive at the total maximum capacity for all Norfolk waste management facilities, based on the amount of waste that they have managed in the past.
-This total is 2.25 million tonnes of waste management capacity within sites that take part in the waste survey.
+The data for the last five years of Norfolk County Council's waste survey has been analysed to take the maximum amount of waste managed for each individual site and then aggregate this, to arrive at the total maximum capacity for all Norfolk waste management facilities, based on the amount of waste that they have managed in the past.
+This total is 2.33 million tonnes of waste management capacity within sites that take part in the waste survey, minus the capacity of the HWRCs.
+There is also an additional 0.35 million tonnes of waste management capacity from facilities gaining planning permission since the last waste survey.

-Therefore, Norfolk has known existing capacity to deal with at least 2.25 million tonnes of waste per annum, although there may be the potential for some existing facilities to work at higher levels if sufficient waste was available.
+Therefore, Norfolk has known existing capacity to deal with at least 2.68 million tonnes of waste per annum, although there may be the potential for some existing facilities to work at higher levels if sufficient waste was available.
 The ability for existing waste management facilities to deal with differing amounts, dependent on the availability of waste is clear from the total amounts of waste dealt with, during the period analysed.

-In addition to this, 575,000 tonnes of sewage waste was treated at facilities connected to Anglian Water's Water Recycling Centres.
+In addition to this, 735,000 tonnes of sewage waste were treated at facilities connected to Anglian Water's Water Recycling Centres.

 In addition to capacity at existing facilities, Norfolk also has a number of mineral extraction sites using imported inert material and it is considered that these sites will meet the capacity requirements for the inert waste arisings that are unsuitable for recycling, over the Plan period.
-Norfolk also has two non-hazardous waste landfill sites that are not currently receiving waste, but have a remaining void capacity of 5.09 million cubic metres.
+The capacity of the permitted inert landfill and quarry restoration sites is 2.68 million tonnes, including additional capacity permitted since the last survey.